demisto/content/Packs/Core/Playbooks/playbook-Unprivileged_process_opened_a_registry_hive_README.md

-This Playbook is designed to handle the 'Unprivileged process opened a registry hive' alerts and execute the following:
+This playbook is designed to handle the 'Unprivileged process opened a registry hive' alerts and execute the following:
 - Check for process signatures and prevalence.
 - Searching for additional Cortex XSIAM suspicious alerts in the incident is conducted by searching relevant Mitre techniques.